microsoft/r-server-campaign-optimization/Visualize_Results.md

 -----------------------------------

 These instructions show you how to replace the cached data in the PowerBI dashboard with data from your <span class="sql">SQL Server</span>
 <span class="hdi">HDInsight</span> solution , by using an ODBC connection to the
 <span class="sql">SQL Database</span>
 <span class="hdi">Hive</span> table.

-All but the last step only need to be performed once.
-After you have performed this once, you can simply <a href="#laststep">
-skip to the last step</a> to see new results after any new model scoring.
+First, try refreshing the data using the <code>Refresh</code> button on the toolbar.
+Use your Windows credentials if prompted.

+If this does not work, you may need to modify the connection information by using the steps below.

 <ol>
 <li class="sql"> Set up Connection between SQL Server and PowerBI  using <a href="ODBC.html">these instructions</a>.
 </li>